-Wisconsin girl in Slenderman case to ask court for change of plea: media
+Wisconsin girl in stabbing attack in Slenderman case changes plea

-MILWAUKEE One of the two Wisconsin girls accused of attacking a classmate to please a fictional character named Slenderman is expected on Friday to ask a court to change her plea to not guilty by reason of mental disease or defect, local media reported.
+MILWAUKEE (Reuters) - One of the two Wisconsin girls accused of attacking a classmate to please a fictional character named Slenderman changed her plea to not guilty due to mental illness on Friday, according to court records.

-Anissa Weier, along with Morgan Geyser, have been in custody since they were charged with attempted first-degree homicide in the May 2014 stabbing attack in Waukesha, a suburb of Milwaukee.
+Anissa Weier and Morgan Geyser were charged with attempted first-degree homicide in the May 2014 stabbing attack in Waukesha, a suburb of Milwaukee.
 All three girls were 12 years old at the time of the stabbing.
-Weier and Geyser are now 14.
+Weier and Geyser, who will be tried as adults, are now 14.
+[L1N1AD1NL]

-Weier is expected to ask a Waukesha County Circuit Court on Friday to change her plea from not guilty to not guilty by reason of mental disease or defect, the Milwaukee Journal Sentinel reported.
+Weier changed her plea from not guilty to not guilty by reason of "mental disease or defect" in a Waukesha County Circuit Court according to online court records filed on Friday.
+The change of plea was entered by Maura McMahon, one of Weier's attorneys.

+Judge Michale Bohren ordered that Weier be evaluated by two doctors by Oct.
+6, court records showed.
+The next hearing for Weier and Geyser is scheduled for Oct.
+13.

-Geyser's plea was changed to not guilty by reason of mental disease or defect last month, online court records showed.
+Geyser's plea was changed to not guilty by reason of mental disease or defect last month, according to court records.

-The girls would likely be treated at mental health hospital if they are found not guilty by reason of mental disease or defect.
+The girls would likely be treated at a mental hospital if they are found not guilty by reason of mental disease or defect.

-A Wisconsin appeals court ruled in July that the teenagers should be tried as adults after their attorneys attempted to get the case moved to juvenile court.
-They can appeal that decision to the Wisconsin Supreme Court.
+A Wisconsin appeals court ruled in July that the teenagers should be tried as adults after their attorneys tried to get the case moved to juvenile court.
+[L1N1AD1NL] They can appeal that decision to the Wisconsin Supreme Court.

 Weier and Geyser could each be sentenced to up to 65 years in prison if convicted as adults.
 They could be held until the age of 25 if convicted as juveniles.